 In 2010, Ballet Hispanico launched a new choreography institute created for Latino artists to explore culturally specific work in a nurturing, learning laboratory.
-The upcoming installment will be held May 19-30, 2014 and features Mexico-based choreographer Miguel Mancillas.
+The latest installment held in May 2014 featured Mexico-based choreographer Miguel Mancillas.

 Instituto provides both emerging choreographers and dance filmmakers with a professional and supportive environment in which to explore their heritage and develop their craft.
 Choreographers receive ongoing feedback from a group of notable artistic mentors and advisors, daily archive DVD recordings of the rehearsals, an edited film of the resulting work, an academic advisor, and a showing of their work.
 Should an artistically appropriate work emerge from this process, it could enter Ballet Hispanico’s permanent repertory.